adaptive-scale/dbchaos/README.md

 # DBChaos

 Stress-test your database with pre-defined queries, generate synthetic data in your database.
 Validate slow and expensive queries that breaks your database.
+Use GPT to generate synthetic data for you database.

 ### Features
 - Synthetic Event Generation